josh-works/josh-works.github.io/_posts/2024-10-10-to-the-people-who-are-not-yet-grown.md

 Some folks call this the 'industrial' age, or the 'modern' age, or the 'information' age.

 I've been thinking it's better called the Authority age.
-It's shocking, how heavily the world we live in (america, evangelicalism) is OBSESSED with authority.
+It's shocking, how heavily some parts of the world you and I live in (like America) is OBSESSED with authority.

 Your parents likely believe in authority more than anything else in their lives.
 They think _other_ people "have authority" over them, and thus it's right for them to "have authority" over you.
 You, of course, don't get authority over anything.
-(I clock children as the most oppressed class)
+(Did you know some people consider children to be the most oppressed class?)

-It's impossible to grow into a healthy person inside of a confining container, and the authority obsession your parents have will have crushed a portion of your soul.
+It's impossible to grow into a healthy person inside of a confining container, and the authority obsession your parents have will have crushed a portion of your soul, your sense of self, your confidence in your own perceptions and experiences.

-You won't live in their house always, and once you establish financial independence, you can hold your parents at arms length, and their structures of authority, if you want.
+You won't live in the house of your parents always, and once you establish financial independence, you can hold your parents at arms length, and their structures of authority, if you want.

 When someone lies to you, or hurts you and lies to you about why it's happening, they are attacking you with a grievous energy, and if you're not able to defend yourself against them, you'll be injured.
 Lets minimize injury.